jilavsky/SAXS_IgorCode/ExampleIgorExperiments/README.md

 https://www.youtube.com/channel/UCDTzjGr3mAbRi3O4DJG7xHA

-To download, click on teh file you need and the at the bootom, button "View Raw" will download the file on yoru computer.
+To download, click on the file you need and on teh new page, the button "View Raw", will download the file on your computer.